kevinjiang019/kevinjiang019/README.md

 </p>

-I'm a student at Columbia University, studying Econ-Math and Computer Science.
+I'm a student at Columbia University, studying Finance and CS.
-My current research interests are complex networks, wealth inequality, and algorithimic trading, pretty much anything in FinTech!
-On campus, I'm involved with the Columbia Daily Spectator, making money moves for the newspaper, or Columbia Quant Group, discussing financial algorithims and poker.
+My current research interests are wealth inequality and algorithimic trading!
+On campus, I'm involved with the Columbia Daily Spectator, analyzing markets to generate revenue for the paper, or Columbia Quant Group, discussing financial algorithims and poker.
 This GitHub is brand new and an ongoing work in progress!
 Thank you for visiting!

 <details>